gibbok/typescript-book/README.md

 #### Optional Variance Annotations for Type Parameters

-As of typescript 4.7.0, we can use the `out` and `in` keywords to be specific about Variance annotation.
+As of TypeScript 4.7.0, we can use the `out` and `in` keywords to be specific about Variance annotation.

 For Covariant, use the `out` keyword: